jepetko/nodejs-playground/README.md

 * /metrics

-For 8 seconds no new requests could have been processed (incl. health check and metrics). :thumbdown:
+For 8 seconds no new requests could have been processed (incl. health check and metrics). :thumbsdown:

 ```
 # HELP nodejs_eventloop_lag_min_seconds The minimum recorded event loop delay.